-The Crane Trust is a self-sustaining non-profit organization that depends on your generous support to protect and preserve critical habitat for the endangered whooping crane and sandhill cranes.
+The Crane Trust is an independent non-profit organization that depends on your generous support to protect and preserve critical habitat for Sandhill Cranes and endangered Whooping Cranes.

-With your help, we can ensure that the cranes and other migratory birds continue to thrive along the Platte River for years to come.
+You can help ensure that cranes, other migratory birds, and a variety of wildlife will continue to thrive along the Platte River for years to come.